xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 ![400G-ZR.png]({{site.baseurl}}/images/400G-ZR.png){: .align-center}

-Total : 2 + 2 = 4 ports 400GE ZR in Muxponder mode
+Total : 2 + 2 = 4 ports 400GE ZR in Transponder mode

 Note: the 100G/400G ZR/ZRP are not supported in IOS XR 7.4.1, but they are in the roadmap.
 Contact your Cisco representative for more details.
 {: .notice--info}